The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Kelly Pochette

-Clutch version of Kelly.
+Clutch version of the Kelly.
 No handles, no strap.
 22cm or 31cm widths.
 Sellier construction.
 Ultra-formal evening bag.
+As of 2025, SO restricted to Kelly Pochette and Mini Kelly II only.

 - Market Position